-There's a reason Queen Elizabeth Park is one of the most frequented spots for wedding pictures in Vancouver: it's flat-out stunning.
+There's a reason that Queen Elizabeth Park is one of the most frequented spots for wedding pictures in Vancouver: it's flat-out stunning.
 With its gorgeously-landscaped quarry gardens, fabulous scenic vistas and 1,500-tree arboretum, the park is a world-class public space and one of the most beautiful places in the city.

 From the plaza, visitors can follow the winding paths down to the quarry gardens, ponds, lawns, and arboretum.
 The two quarry gardens are horticultural delights, with pathways and little bridges and mini waterfalls set amongst hundreds of plants and flowers.
 Private spaces for rest and contemplation are easy to find, and the plentiful trees--over 3,000 throughout the park--provide shade in summer and abundant color in fall.